kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life.md

-# How to get anything you want in life
+# How to Get Anything You Want in Life

 E*stimated Time: 14.5 hours*